- Overview

 (Note: Wireframes show general content areas and relative sizes of the various elements on your page.
 They do not need to include actual content.
 If all pages of your site will be built with the same general layout, only one wireframes is needed.
 If pages have different structural foundations, for example if your home page has a structurally different design from your other pages, you may need to create more than one wireframe to build upon.)

-See Converting Wireframes to Code. - Weeks 3–4: Finalize static HTML page and linked CSS style sheet based on your measured-out wireframe(s).
+- Begin to build HTML and and linked CSS style sheet based on your measured-out wireframe(s).
 Page should demonstrate a structural design foundation, with containers for navigation and content.
 Refer to exercises 1 – 4.
-Code-in-progress consultation with instructor.

 Final Submission Checklist

-- Site is responsive — adapts to various window sizes, using both fluid, percentage-based widths and CSS media queries.
+- Site is responsive — design adapts to various window/device sizes (without overlapping items, overly narrow columns, or content that gets hidden off-screen) using both fluid (percentage-based) widths and CSS media queries (breakpoints).

 - No broken links or missing images